linuxserver-archive/Unraid-Dependencies/build_scripts/README.md

 * Rest can be left as default (hit enter)
 * It should test connection and if successful, hit yes to save config
 * The config file will be in the `/config` folder

-Leave the container running while the build scripts run